 A damning United Nations report says that 7 million children are deprived of their liberty worldwide, from children imprisoned on the U.S.-Mexico border to the missing children of ISIS fighters.
 The Global Study on Children Deprived of Liberty says that at least 410,000 of those children are detained in jails and prisons, where violence is “endemic.”
 The study also found that the number of children detained in the context of armed conflict has dramatically risen.
 The global study was published in November, on the 30th anniversary of the Convention on the Rights of the Child, the landmark international treaty affirming the world’s commitment to protecting children.
-It is the most ratified U.N.
-Treaty in history — the United States is one of the only countries that hasn’t ratified the convention.
+It is the most ratified U.N. treaty in history — the United States is one of the only countries that hasn’t ratified the convention.
 We’re joined by Manfred Nowak, lead author of the U.N.
-Global Study on Children Deprived of liberty.
+Global Study on Children Deprived of Liberty.
 Nowak is also a human rights lawyer and U.N. independent expert.
-He served as the U.N.
-Special Rapporteur on Torture from 2004 to 2010.
+He served as the U.N. special rapporteur on torture from 2004 to 2010.

 The Global Study on Children Deprived of Liberty reports that millions of children are living in various states of detention across the globe, from orphanages and foster homes to police custody and immigration detention.
 Among them, at least 410,000 are detained in jails and prisons, where violence is, quote, “endemic.”
 The study also found the number of children detained in the context of armed conflict dramatically has risen.

 The global study was published in November on the 30th anniversary of the Convention on the Rights of the Child, the landmark international treaty affirming the world’s commitment to protecting children.
-It is the most ratified U.N. treaty in history.
-The United States is the only country that has not ratified the convention.
+It is the most ratified U.N. treaty in history — the United States is the only country that has not ratified the convention.

-We are joined now by the lead author of the U.N. report on children, Manfred Nowak.
+We’re joined now by the lead author of the U.N. report on children, Manfred Nowak.
 He is an Austrian human rights lawyer, serves as the secretary general of the Global Campus of Human Rights based in Venice, Italy, and he’s also the former U.N. special rapporteur on torture.

 MANFRED NOWAK: Yes.

-AMY GOODMAN: Explain the Convention.
+AMY GOODMAN: Explain the convention.

 AMY GOODMAN: That the U.S. alone is not honoring.